samsquire/ideas4/README.md

 You can in effect select over a loop.
 Or provide a when clause to a loop.

-Essentially control flow is in and out of a loop at different intervals depending on an order.
+Essentially control flow is in and out of a loop at different intervals depending on what triggered the invariant.

 # incomplete ideas